Value for Faith-based Meetings

 Can I change from paper ballots to electronic voting?

 There may be cumbersome rules that worked for paper ballots that are easily solvable when changing to ARS.
 For example, some organizations, such as The Girl Scouts of the USA, have vote verification rules requiring delivery of the voting results to a committee for approval prior to announcing the vote.
-This is easily accomplished by making the results (as they are being cast, in real time) instantly available to the committee for approval before viewing by the audience.
+This is easily accomplished by making the results (as they’re being cast, in real-time) instantly available to the committee for approval before viewing by the audience.

-Proxy Voting — If a delegate is not in attendance during a vote, can another delegate cast the proxy vote?
+Proxy Voting — If a delegate isn’t in attendance during a vote, can another delegate cast the proxy vote?

 The rules of some assemblies forbid proxy voting.
 For example, in both houses of the U.S. Congress, as well as in most if not all state legislatures, each member must be present and cast his/her own vote for that vote to be counted.
 It is also possible, as in the example above, to assign one weighted vote per delegation.